+They’re a local fixture.
 Almost all of our Bay Area jury selections indicate a strong presence of jurors who have training in engineering.
 For example, in 2010, we were working with a client on a case in the San Francisco Division of the Northern District of California.
-The seated jury had a total of eight jurors, and six of those jurors had training and work experience in the tech industry.
-These jurors came from countries throughout the world – Iran, China, India, and a few here in the U.S. After receiving a favorable verdict for our client, we came to affectionately refer to this jury as “Engineers without Borders.”
+Of the eight seated jurors, six of them had training and work experience in the tech industry.
+Several came from other countries like Iran, China, and India.
+After receiving a favorable verdict for our client, we came to affectionately refer to this jury as “Engineers Without Borders.”

 The Bay Area is known for its technology companies, and the Bureau of Labor Statistics projects that computer and mathematical occupations will increase by 22% between 2010 and 2020.
-The Bay Area is likely to continue to be a magnet for tech talent – from Santa Cruz to Sonoma.
-While Bureau of Labor Statistics data shows that only 4% of those who are employed in California hold jobs in Computer and Information Research, jurors who have training or job experience in these areas are much more represented in Bay Area jury pools.
+From Santa Cruz to Sonoma, the region is likely to continue to be a magnet for tech talent.
+While Bureau of Labor Statistics data shows that only 4% of those who are employed in California hold jobs in Computer and Information Research, jurors who have training or job experience in these areas have a much higher representation in Bay Area jury pools.

-An overview of jury selections in Bay Area counties shows just how prevalent these tech jurors are:
+An overview of jury selections in Bay Area counties shows just how prevalent high-tech jurors are:

-- In a 2008 jury selection in San Mateo County, seven of the 15 jurors seated (12 jurors and 3 alternates) worked in the computer industry.
+- In a 2008 jury selection in San Mateo County, seven of the 15 jurors seated (12 jurors and three alternates) worked in the computer industry.

 - In a 2009 jury selection in San Francisco Superior Court, 10 out of 73 jurors worked in the high-tech industry.

 - A 2013 jury selection in San Francisco Superior Court had a total of 101 jurors who were cleared for hardship for a six-week trial, and 15 of those jurors worked in the tech industry.